PETER SAGAL, HOST:

 Hi, you're on WAIT WAIT...
 DON'T TELL ME.

-SAGAL: Well, Neva, welcome to our show.
-Bill Kurtis is going to read you three news-related limericks with the last word or phrase missing from each.
-Your job, of course - fill in that last word or phrase correctly on just two of the limericks, you'll be a winner - a graduate, if you will, of our rigorous program.
-Are you ready to play?
+SAGAL: I guess that's true.
+Well, welcome to the show, Andy.
+Bill Kurtis is now going to read you three news-related limericks, with the last word or phrase missing from each.
+If you can fill in that last word or phrase correctly in two of the limericks, you'll be a winner.
+You ready to play?

 (SOUNDBITE OF BELL)